angr/angr-doc/api-doc/source/cle.rst

 CLE's loader implements program relocation data on a plugin basis.
 If you would like to add more relocation implementations, do so by subclassing the ``Relocation`` class and overriding any relevant methods or properties.
-Put your subclasses in a module in the ``relocations`` package.
+Put your subclasses in a module in the ``relocations`` subpackage of the appropraite backend package.
 The name of the subclass will be used to determine when to use it!
 Look at the existing versions for details.

+.. automodule:: cle.backends.relocation
+.. automodule:: cle.backends.elf.relocation
+.. automodule:: cle.backends.elf.relocation.elfreloc
-.. automodule:: cle.backends.relocations
+.. automodule:: cle.backends.pe.relocation
-.. automodule:: cle.backends.pe.reloc
+.. automodule:: cle.backends.pe.relocation.pereloc

 Thread-local storage